-However, scientific alarms over the sharply growing rate at which humans have been consuming meat have triggered the modern-day conversation over plant-based diets and the need for innovative solutions that can help preserve the echo system in the long term.
+However, scientific evidence alarms over the sharply growing rate at which humans have been consuming meat have triggered the modern-day conversation over plant-based diets and the need for innovative solutions that can help preserve the echo system in the long term.

+Just this week, the global population peaked at 8 Billion people.
 According to scientific research, humans have been consuming meat at a faster pace than ever before.
 The global consumption of meat has more than doubled between 1990 and 2020, which means that humans have been farming and slaughtering more animals than ever before, harming the environmental balance, in addition to the harm some of these animals, grown at higher rates than ever, due to the climate system, such as cows’ release of methane gas, which is one of the greenhouse gases that aggravate the climate crisis.

-Amongst those transformational innovations comes the bio-engineered meat, also known as the “no-kill meat”, the one made in labs instead of farms and is ready to provide us with the same nutritional value, if not a better one.
+Amongst those transformational innovations comes bio-engineered meat, also known as the “no-kill meat”, the one made in labs instead of farms and is ready to provide us with the same nutritional value, if not a better one.

 In December 2020, lab-grown meat went on sale for the very first time, when US-based company Eats Just offered its products in Singapore after authorities’ approval.

-What is lab-grown meat?
+What is Lab-Grown Meat?

 In terms of its production, cultured meat is developed from biopsies of animals, providing consumers with the same proteins they need from regular meat.
 According to many people who have already tried no-kill meat, it can taste pretty similar to the regular meat we are used to, minus the guilt accompanying eating the latter.